 Google uses a sensor crop-in from the primary sensor for a near-lossless output, but that’s not as good as Samsung’s organic 3X zoom.
 And beyond 10X, Samsung takes the clear win.

 It’s the same with other competitors.
 The Vivo X90 Pro+ has 2X intermediate zoom, but 3X is arguably better in many cases.
-So what more could Samsung possibly do with zoom?
-This article will explore the latest news, leaks and rumors about the S24 Ultra.
+So what more could Samsung possibly do with Zoom?
+This article will explore the latest news, leaks, and rumors about the S24 Ultra.

 March 13: Samsung usually uses the Snapdragon flagship chipset in their Galaxy S devices for the United States, Canada, and China markets.
 In contrast, the Exynos chipset is used in other regions.
 However, for the current Galaxy S23 series, Samsung has equipped all models with the Snapdragon 8 Gen 2 chipset for all markets.
 Recently, Connor, a tipster on Twitter, said that the upcoming Galaxy S24 lineup would also not feature an Exynos chipset.
 This implies that all S24 models will arrive with the “Snapdragon 8 Gen 3 for Galaxy” SoC, regardless of the market they are being sold in.

-Galaxy S24 Ultra Specifications
+Galaxy S24 Ultra Rumors

 Famous leakers like Ice Universe on Twitter say that Samsung is actively working on a new telephoto solution for the S24 Ultra.